 OSHA offices around the country are also responding to the summer heat with resources, information, and outreach, including radio interviews and new wallet cards.
 These new cards, which are small enough for workers and employers to carry in their wallets, include some heat illness symptoms to watch out for as well as a QR code that workers and employers can scan with any smartphone to access OSHA's Heat page and online resources.
 Smartphone users with a camera phone can download a free QR reader from their app store and scan the image to open a web page in their phone's browser.
 OSHA also encourages iPhone and Android users to download the OSHA Heat App, which just reached the benchmark of over 25,000 downloads.
 To order any of OSHA's materials in English or Spanish, call OSHA's Office of Communications at (202) 693-1999 or visit OSHA's Publications page.

 Under the Occupational Safety and Health Act of 1970, employers are responsible for providing safe and healthful workplaces for their employees.
 OSHA's role is to assure these conditions for America's working men and women by setting and enforcing standards, and providing training, education and assistance.
 For more information, visit www.osha.gov.

-- OSHA schedules meeting of the Whistleblower Protection Advisory Committee
+- Secretary of Labor announces new members of Whistleblower Protection Advisory Committee